Douglas Gretzler: Gretzler

 Gretzler was observed entering the hotel and entering an elevator bound for his room on the third floor.
 Police sealed the second floor of the premises and positioned sharpshooters to cover every escape serving the third floor.

 As he attempted to enter his room, Gretzler overheard an officer talking in hushed tones on the telephone behind the door.
 He fled to the fourth floor in a vain attempt to escape from the building—concealing the Derringer in a small portal above a doorway—before descending to the second floor, raising his arms and waiting for his inevitable arrest.

 The time of Gretzler's arrest was 10:04 a.m.
 As Gretzler was searched for weapons, he informed police, "Man, I'm glad this is over.
 I've seen enough killing, and man, I don't wanna see any more."
 He then provided police with the address where Steelman could be located, adding Steelman was in the company of a young woman, that he was armed, and had sworn never to be "taken alive" if arrest was impending.

 Steelman

-At 10:50 a.m., the first of over 70 armed police officers arrived outside Kashula's apartment.
+At 10:50 a.m., the first of over 70 armed police officers from five separate agencies arrived outside Kashula's apartment.
 Their presence was quickly noticed by Kashula, who became hysterical as a police chief shouted through a bullhorn: "Willie Steelman, this is going to be your last chance to give yourself up peacefully."
 Although Steelman heard this message, he initially refused to surrender; first claiming to Kashula he was the victim of mistaken identity as he threatened to commit suicide before Kashula dissuaded him from doing so, then agreeing to surrender but only if the media were present outside the apartment to record his arrest and after the police chief persuaded a disc jockey to announce live on a local rock radio station that he and Kashula would not be harmed if they exited the apartment separately, with their hands aloft.
 The chief negotiator agreed to these requests.